-Directors who are also our employees do not receive additional compensation for serving as director.
+Directors who are also our employees do not receive additional compensation for serving as directors.
 The compensation schedule for our non-employee directors is as follows: the annual cash retainer is \$100,000, the annual stipend for the chair of our Compensation Committee is \$15,000, the annual stipend for the chair of our ESG Committee is \$15,000.
 We also pay \$2,000 for each meeting of our Board and \$1,000 for each meeting of a committee of our Board actually attended, whether in person or by telephone.
-Additional fees may be paid for service on special ad hoc committees from time to time.
 Under our policy, none of our non-employee directors is paid more than \$3,000 in the aggregate for attendance at meetings held on the same date.
 Only one meeting of our Board and Committees shall occur on each calendar day for which payment shall be provided.
 Non-employee directors may also receive additional per diem fees for services as a director at the rate of \$1,000 per day, with a limit of \$5,000 per matter, for additional time spent on Board or Committee matters as directed from time to time by the Board, including interviewing candidates and participating in the Company's diversity recruiting program initiatives.
 Non-employee directors also are reimbursed for all out-of-pocket expenses incurred in attending meetings of our Board or committees of our Board on which they serve.
+In addition, at the end of the third quarter 2023 each non-employee director received a one-time payment of \$10,000 for reviewing, establishing, and reconstituting the corporate policies, records and procedures and applicable agreements for the Company in connection with the Corporate Conversion.
+From time to time, our Board and Committees may receive an additional stipend for service on other special committees or similar service.